 Fit for nothing!
-The Bible says that a bit of vine cannot even be used as a pen.
-It is fit for nothing but to be burned.
+The Bible says that a bit of vine cannot even be used as a pen; it is fit for nothing but to be burned.

 "And now, what do you understand, little branch, about your relationship to the vine?"

 "My relationship is just this: I am utterly given up to the vine, and the vine can give me as much or as little sap as it chooses.
-Here I am, at its disposal, and the vine can do with me what it likes."
+Here I am at its disposal and the vine can do with me what it likes."

 Oh, friends, we need this absolute surrender to the Lord Jesus Christ.
-The more I speak, the more I feel that this is one of the most difficult points to make clear.
-It is also one of the most important and needful points to explain what this absolute surrender is.
-It is often an easy thing for a man or a number of men to come out and offer themselves up God for entire consecration, saying: "Lord, it is my desire to give myself up entirely to You."
+The more I speak, the more I feel that this is one of the most difficult points to make clear, and one of the most important and needful points to explain - what this absolute surrender is.
+It is often an easy thing for a man or a number of men to come out and offer themselves up to God for entire consecration, and to say: "Lord, it is my desire to give up myself entirely to Thee."
 That is of great value, and often brings very rich blessing.
-But the one question I ought to study quietly is: What is meant by absolute surrender?
+But the one question I ought to study quietly is What is meant by absolute surrender?

 It means that, as literally as Christ was given up entirely to God, I am given up entirely to Christ.
 Is that too strong?
 Some think so.
-Some think that can never be.
-They cannot believe that just as entirely and absolutely as Christ gave up His life to do nothing but seek the Father's pleasure, and depend on the Father absolutely and entirely, I am to do nothing but to seek the pleasure of Christ.
+Some think that never can be; that just as entirely and absolutely as Christ gave up His life to do nothing but seek the Father's pleasure, and depend on the Father absolutely and entirely, I am to do nothing but to seek the pleasure of Christ.
 But that is actually true.
-Christ Jesus came to breathe His own Spirit into us.
-He came to help us find our very highest happiness in living entirely for God, just as He did.
-Oh, beloved brethren, if that is the case, then I ought to say: "Yes, as true as it is of that little branch of the vine, by God's grace, I would have it to be true of me.
+Christ Jesus came to breathe His own Spirit into us, to make us find our very highest happiness in living entirely for God, just as He did.
+Oh, beloved brethren, if that is the case, then I ought to say:

+"Yes, as true as it is of that little branch of the vine, so true, by God's grace, I would have it to be of me.
 I would live day by day that Christ may be able to do with me what He will."

-Ah! here comes the terrible mistake that lies at the bottom of so much of our own Christianity.
-A man thinks: "I have my business and family duties, and my responsibilities as a citizen.
-All this I cannot change.
-And now alongside all this, I am to take Christianity and the service of God as something that will keep me from sin.
+Ah! here comes the terrible mistake that lies at the bottom of so much of our own religion.
+A man thinks:

+"I have my business and family duties, and my relationships as a citizen, and all this I cannot change.
+And now alongside all this I am to take in religion and the service of God, as something that will keep me from sin.
 God help me to perform my duties properly!"

 This is not right.
-When Christ came, He bought the sinner with His blood.
-If-there was a slave market here and I were to buy a slave, I would take that slave away to my own house from his old surroundings.
-He would live at my house as my personal property, and I could order him about all day.
-And if he were a faithful slave, he would live as having no will and no interests of his own.
-His one care would be to promote the well-being and honor of his master.
-And in like manner I, who have been bought with the blood of Christ, have been bought to live every day with the one thought-How can I please my Master?
+When Christ came, He came and bought the sinner with His blood.
+If there was a slave market here and I were to buy a slave, I should take that slave away to my own house from his old surroundings, and he would live at my house as my personal property, and I could order him about all the day.
+And if he were a faithful slave, he would live as having no will and no interests of his own, his one care being to promote the well-being and honor of his master.
+And in like manner I, who have been bought with the blood of Christ, have been bought to live every day with the one thought - How can I please my Master?